bibliometrix 4.0.0

 plot(x = results, k = 10, pause = FALSE)

-most cited references or the most cited first authors (of
+The function citations generates the frequency table of the most cited references or the most cited first authors (of references).

-For each manuscript, cited references are in a single string stored
+For each manuscript, cited references are in a single string stored in the column “CR” of the data frame.

 For a correct extraction, you need to identify the separator field